The average shopping cart abandonment rate is 69.57%.

 Making sure all pages on your site are running as smoothly as possible will allow customers to easily make their way through the customer journey and not block their path to converting.

-2. Create a seamless checkout experience
+2. Create a seamless checkout flow

 You want to make it as easy as possible for users to purchase from your site - so don't overcomplicate the checkout process.